mciwing/mciwing.github.io/docs/data-science/data/preparation.md

 ???+ question "Open the files"

-    Before we start, open the files simply with a text editor to get a first impression of the data.
+    Before we start, simply open the files with a text editor.
     Scroll through both files and read a couple of rows to get acquainted with the data.

 ## Read the files

-Since we are obviously dealing with two files, we need to read them both with `Python` :fontawesome-brands-python:.
-At the end of this section we want to end up with a single (clean!) data set.
+Since we are obviously dealing with two rather large files, we opt to read them with `Python` :fontawesome-brands-python:.
+At the end of this section we end up with a single (clean!) data set.

 ???+ info